 Looking for an entertaining distraction that will take you back to a glamorous era?
 I have just the movie for you – The Women (MGM, 1939).
 This screen adaptation of Clare Boothe’s satirical play was directed by George Cukor.
 It features a star-studded, all-female cast headed by Norma Shearer, Joan Crawford, and Rosalind Russell (left to right in this photo).
 They portray Park Avenue socialites who revel in gossip about their friends’ marriages, affairs, and divorces.
 In addition to the witty, acerbic dialogue, viewers are entertained and delighted by costume designer Adrian and the stars’ own gorgeous jewels.
 Let’s start with the story, to set the framework for the rest.
-Then I’ll tell you what to look for when you watch the film, which will air on TCM on Tuesday, April 21st at 10:45pm (ET).
+Then I’ll tell you what to look for when you watch the film, which airs frequently on TCM.

 The story begins at Sydney’s Salon, where gossip flows while the wealthy clients undergo their beauty treatments.
 Sylvia Fowler (Rosalind Russell) delights in hearing from Olga, her manicurist, that the husband of her good friend Mary Haines (Norma Shearer) is having an affair with Crystal Allen (Joan Crawford), a perfume counter clerk.
 Sylvia can’t wait to share the news at a luncheon at Mary’s house that afternoon, out of her host’s earshot, of course.